Did you know there are two potential values for your property?

-Unfortunately, many homeowners don’t understand the difference between a market value and a bank value but it’s vitally important that they do.
+Unfortunately, many homeowners don’t understand the difference between a market value and a bank value – but it’s vitally important that they do.

 So, why does this happen?
 How can two “values” be so different for the same property?

-But why is a bank valuation different?
+Why is a bank valuation different?